Who is the Data Controller?

 We do not share personal data with third parties for any purposes unless required to by law or we have received your consent to do so.
 For example, we may need to share personal data in order to comply with our legal and professional obligations (including in connection with cyber security and to cooperate with professional bodies).

 Disclosure to other organisations, e.g. authorities, data processor

 We sometimes disclose personal data to our suppliers in order for them to process personal data on our behalf.
 When we do so we have a contract in place compliant with the GDPR to ensure the security of any personal data that each processor or sub-processor processes.
 We have an obligation to disclose data on legal and tax issues, where they apply, to the regulatory authorities.

 Data security – how we protect your data

 We follow appropriate security procedures in the collection, storage and use of your information so as to prevent unauthorised access by third parties.

-We process data at our offices at 10 Aldersgate Street London EC1A 4HJ with access restrictions in place and at the sites of our data processors within the UK.
-Our IT specialist retains our data at a different location equally protected behind the appropriate firewalls and other security devices.
+We process data at our offices at 3rd Floor, 20 King Street, London EC2V 8EG with access restrictions in place and at the sites of our data processors within the UK.
+Our IT specialist provider retains our data at a different location equally protected behind the appropriate firewalls and other security devices.